A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: From cyclically quasi-monotone maps to quasi-convex potentials

 We shall prove that these three sets are in bijection, through the canonical maps:

 the map $\Phi$ being well-defined because two equivalent functions produce the same preference relation, as already noticed.

-The only difficulty in showing that they are bijective is to inverse $\Phi$, more precisely to build a lower semi-continuous quasi-convex function $f$ from a quasi-convex lower semi-continuous relation $\mathalpha{\preceq}$ that satisfies $\mathalpha{\preceq} = \mathalpha{\preceq_f}$.
-To obtain a lower semi-continuous function $f$, we shall use the following lemma, providing a \enquote{sublevel-stable} lower semi-continuous envelope (sublsc envelope for short).
+The only difficulty in showing that they are bijective is to invert $\Phi$, more precisely to build, starting from a quasi-convex lower semi-continuous relation $\mathalpha{\preceq}$, a lower semi-continuous quasi-convex function $f$ that satisfies $\mathalpha{\preceq} = \mathalpha{\preceq_f}$.
+To obtain a lower semi-continuous function $f$, we shall use the following lemma, providing a \enquote{sub-level-stable} lower semi-continuous envelope (sublsc envelope for short).

 \begin{lem}[Sublevel-stable lower semi-continuous envelope] Let $g : \R^d \to \R$.
 If $\{g\leq g(x)\}$ is closed for every $x\in \R^d$, then the function $\hat g : \R^d \to \R$ defined by

 is lower semi-continuous and satisfies